 This review puts more emphasis on ‘string’ solar inverters which combine a string of panels connected together in an array.
 String inverters are commonly used in Australia, Europe and Asia.

 Off-grid, also known as standalone power systems require strong storage battery inverters with in-built chargers that are installed as AC or DC coupled systems.
-The advanced off-grid inverter or chargers also called multi-mode inverters can also be utilised to develop more innovative hybrid grid-connected systems.
+The advanced off-grid inverter or chargers also called multi-mode inverters, and can also be utilised to develop more innovative hybrid grid-connected systems.

 © Hielscher Electrical Solar Energy 2020